adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/text/v1/text/README.md

 ## Tests and Coverage

-The class `EmailTextIt` is the Selenium test class.
+The class `TextIt` is the Selenium test class.
 It checks for the existence of the personalization buttons in each of the previously mentioned windows.

 ## Information